A Principal-Agent Model for Optimal Incentives in Renewable Investments: Introduction

-In this paper, we design an optimal contract, offered by the regulator (the Principal) encouraging energy producers (the Agents) to invest in renewable energy production capacity while stabilizing the energy production.
-In our model, agents can invest in two types of technology: intermittent renewable energy production capacity like wind farms and solar panels or conventional production technologies which are not intermittent but emissive like gas or coal fired plants.
-Agents receive a fixed proportional price for their production while facing linear quadratic investment costs with congestion term (product of both investment rates) captured by a single parameter $\varepsilon$.
+In this paper, we design an optimal contract, offered by the regulator (the Principal) encouraging firms (the Agents) to invest in renewable energy technology while stabilizing the energy production and disinvest in already existing emissive installed production capacities.
+In our model, the firms can invest and disinvest in two types of technology: intermittent renewable energy production like wind farms and solar panels, or conventional production technologies which are not intermittent but emissive like gas or coal--fired plants.
+Agents receive a fixed proportional price for their energy production while facing linear quadratic investment costs.
+We also introduce a small congestion cost term ($\eps$) proportional to the product of both investment rates to capture the idea that investing in both technology at the same time may result in congestion in the procurement of raw material or natural ressources like land.
 Further, they face a nonlinear volatility reduction cost function.
 Besides, installed capacities are prone to depreciation.
-The energy producers are incentivized to manage their production capacity level while controlling the energy production volatility.
+The energy producers are incentivised to manage both the production level of their generation assets and the volatility of their production.
 The regulator pays the producers for the energy they produce and bears three externalities.
-First, the conventional technology emits carbon emissions with constant unit value ($k_1$ in \euro/MWh), second, the renewable technology provides a positive social value of avoided emissions with a constant unit value ($k_2$ in \euro/MWh), and third, the renewable energy induces costly quadratic variation ($h$ in \euro/MWh$^2$).
-However, if the regulator can observe the installed capacity of each technology, she cannot observe the related efforts, measured not only on the investment cost of the technology but also on all the obstacles the Agent has to overcome to get this precise level of production capacity.
+First, the conventional technology generates carbon emissions with constant unit value ($k_1$ in \euro/MWh), second, the renewable technology provides a positive social value of avoided emissions with a constant unit value ($k_2$ in \euro/MWh), and third, the renewable energy induces costly quadratic variation ($h$ in \euro/MW$^2$h).
+However, if the regulator can observe the amount of energy produced by each technology, she cannot observe the related efforts.
 Neither she can observe the efforts undertook by the Agents regarding the intermittency reduction of their production.
 These features lead to an incentive problem of moral hazard type.
-In particular, we consider two types of market structure.
-First, the electricity production is served by a single regulated monopoly firm which can invest in both technologies (monopolistic case).
-Second, the electricity is served by two firms in competition.
-Each firm can invest in only one technology: conventional technology for the first one and the renewable technology for the second one.
-This restriction on the space of potential technology, in which firms invest, reflects the existence of renewable only electricity production firms, like NextEra\footnote{As of September 19$^{\text{th}}$, 2022 NextEra wind and solar energy producer capitalisation is USD 168 billions while Exxon oil company is USD 388 billions.}.
-This setting allows to drive conclusion on the effect of competition on the incentive mechanism required to achieve the appropriate level of renewable energy investments. \\